 Investing in bonds effectively means lending money to different bodies, be it companies or governments.
 Gilts are UK Government bonds.

 In return they pay you a regular income in the form of interest for a set period of time, after which they must repay your loan.

 Bonds are sometimes called fixed-income investments, as repayments were traditionally fixed, though bond rates can also be variable.

-Here, we explain what fixed-interest investments are, what kind of returns they might offer you, the risks you might encounter, how to invest and what role fixed interest might play in your investment portfolio.
+Here, we explain how bonds work, what kind of returns they might offer you, the risks you might encounter, how to invest and what role fixed income assets might play in your investment portfolio.

 - Find out more: asset allocation explained

-These fixed-interest securities are issued by the British government when it wants to raise money.
+These fixed-income securities are issued by the British government when it wants to raise money.

 With gilts, you're essentially lending money to the government in return for a regular interest payment (known as the 'coupon') over a fixed term.

 The coupon is set when the gilt is issued and is determined by the length of time you must wait for maturity.
 The further away from the redemption date, the higher the interest you’ll receive, as you’re having to wait longer to be repaid.